Ou Medicine

 The correct answer is

-Menopause usually occurs sometime between age 45 and 55, but the average age is 51, according to the National Institute on Aging (NIA) and the American College of Obstetricians and Gynecologists (ACOG).
+Menopause often occurs sometime between age 45 and 55, but the average age is 51.
 Menopause means the permanent end of menstruation.

 A.